Meteor (film): Special effects

-Veteran effects artist Frank Van de Veer's work was deemed unusable and subsequently discarded, and William Cruse and Margo Anderson were hired to reshoot as many special effects as possible with what money remained in the special effects budget.
-They were also fired and replaced by Paul Kassler and Rob Balack, who were asked to complete the special effects, again with the remaining budget and just two months before the film's release.
-To complete the film on time, Kassler and Balack reused footage from the 1978 disaster film Avalanche, filmed the Hong Kong "tidal wave" scene in Los Angeles in an improvised water tank using cardboard cutouts of buildings, and used 22-inch-long nuclear missile satellite miniatures that were far too small for effective filming.
+Veteran effects artist Frank Van de Veer's work was deemed unusable and subsequently discarded after much had already been shot, and William Cruse and Margo Anderson were hired to reshoot as many special effects as possible with what money remained in the special effects budget.
+Their work was also deemed unsuitable, and were also fired.

+Gene Warren Jr., Robert Blalack, and Paul Kassler were hired to reshoot and complete the special effects, again with the remaining budget and just two months before the film's release.
+To complete the film on time, the team reused footage from the 1978 disaster film Avalanche, filmed the Hong Kong "tidal wave" scene in Los Angeles in an improvised water tank using cardboard cutouts of buildings, and used 22-inch-long nuclear missile satellite miniatures that were far too small for effective filming.

 Prop designer John Zabrucky, who had previously worked only in television, provided props for the film.

 Music

 The film was originally supposed to receive a score by John Williams, but he was forced to leave the project after delays in the film's production.